atisorg/cyclonedx-property-taxonomy/README.md

 ## License

 Unless stated otherwise within a subdirectory, content in this repository is licensed under the **Apache License 2.0**.
-See [LICENSE](LICENSE).
+See [LICENSE.md](LICENSE.md
+).